stefano-garzarella/snp-svsm-efi-secret/README.md

 ### Start Key Broker server and SVSM proxy

-This script starts the Key Broker server and the proxy used by SVSM to communicate with the server.
+This script starts in the host the Key Broker server (it will be remote in a real scenaio) and the proxy used by SVSM to communicate with the server.
 The proxy forwards requests arriving from SVSM via a serial port to the http connection with the server.

 ```shell
 ./start-kbs.sh